Eustaquio122/CV/README.md

 - Written, directed and edited three short films, that have been selected to various Portuguese and international film festivals;
 - Written the script for the movie “Embargo” (António Ferreira, 2009), a micro-budget adaptation of the homonymous short-story by José Saramago which was selected for a number of high-profile film festivals, including Austin, Montreal, São Paulo and Rio de Janeiro.
 Also worked as an assistant director and editor for the same film;
 - Edited an Obs Doc about the world-renowned Portuguese photographer Eduardo Gageiro;
-- Awarded in the “Portuguese Young Creators” award with the first prize in literature for “Animal Collection – a contemporary bestiary”, a collection of short stories.
+- Awarded in the “Portuguese Young Creators” award with the first prize in literature for “Animal Collection – a contemporary bestiary”, a collection of short stories;
+- IMDb entry (partial credits): http://www.imdb.com/name/nm2617086/

 **Prison Advice and Care Trust** (March 2017 to September 2017) *Family Engagement Worker*